-MPhil: A 2:1 honours degree or a Master's degree with a significant law element.
-Direct entry onto the PhD may be available with an appropriate Master's Degree or MPhil.
+A 2:1 honours degree or a Master's degree with a significant law element.
+Direct entry onto the PhD may be available with an appropriate Master's degree or MPhil qualification.

 Months of entry

 Research students are welcomed into a cross-disciplinary, collaborative academic community where they are encouraged to conduct research with the support of a dedicated supervisory team.

-You will join a dynamic postgraduate community with access to structured training, research forums and networks.
-Training will develop the research skills that will benefit your study and future career.
-You will be encouraged to present findings at conferences and symposia and some students have the opportunity to undertake undergraduate teaching with the School, following appropriate training.
+You will have access to structured training, research forums and networks.
+Training provides the opportunity to develop the research skills that can benefit your study and future career.
+You will be encouraged to present findings at conferences and symposia and some students may have the opportunity to undertake undergraduate teaching with the School, following appropriate training.

 We encourage applications from students who wish to conduct research into any of our specialist areas of expertise, including EU law, international law, commercial law, dispute settlement and civil justice procedures, human rights and humanitarian law, environmental law and criminal justice.